Sloth-on-meth/transcriber/README.md

 4. Each provider's output is saved as a separate text file in that folder (e.g., `AssemblyAI.txt`, `Speechmatics.txt`, etc.).
 5. Results are printed to the console as soon as they are ready.

-## Google Cloud Setup
-- Create a Google Cloud project and enable the Speech-to-Text API.
-- Create a service account and download the JSON key file.
-- Add the path to this file as `google_application_credentials` in your config.json.
-- The script will use this key for authentication.

 ## Notes
 - This project is experimental.
 Accuracy and reliability depend on the external STT providers.